 This course will provide teacher candidates the opportunity to examine and observe the traditional curriculum and various new curricula.
 They will plan and teach activities that are multicultural and interdisciplinary.
 Students in this course will engage in a 75-hour supervised secondary methods experience in an assigned school and participate in weekly seminars.
-Prerequisites: EDU 301 and KNS 262; acceptance into the School of Education and Human Development; pass Praxis I. Physical education majors only.
-Four credits.
+Prerequisites: preferred (or corequisites accepted on an individual basis) EDU 301 and KNS 262; acceptance into the School of Education and Human Development; pass Praxis I. Four credits.